kianheus/PDM_Project_Group_28/README.md

 ## Installation

-To install the program, first clone this repository:
+To install the program with the conda environment, first clone this repository.
+This whole instruction assume that you are in your home directory:
 ```
 git clone https://github.com/kianheus/PDM_Project_Group_28.git
+cd ~/PDM_Project_Group_28/
+conda env create -f environment.yml
 ```
-Then install the dependencies as outlined above.

 *Warning: Please ensure that the relevant python executable runs on a dedicated GPU (if available).
 If run on the CPU or with integrated GPU, the simulation will not run realtime.*